 - Investment Advice- Investment advisors evaluate different investment options and ensure that your investment portfolio remains within your risk tolerance.

-- Budgeting- Investment advisors help in analysing your spending habits.
+- Budgeting- Investment advisors help in analyzing your spending habits.
 They can assist you in creating budgets so that you can effectively achieve your financial objectives.
+Read why budgeting is important by clicking here.

 - Estate Planning- If you want to leave a legacy, Investment advisors can help you transfer your wealth to the next generation, whether it’s family, friends, or charitable causes.